-It opens at 7:30 p.m. on Thursday, Oct.
-26, in the Black Box Theatre at NOVA Center for the Performing Arts and runs through Nov.
-4. For reservations, call 672-9291.
+It will be performed in the Black Box Theatre at NOVA Center for the Performing Arts Nov.
+3 and 4.
+For reservations, call 672-9291.
 In an effort to make theater available to everyone, admission is pay what you will.

 Director Patrick Scott-Wilson said he has been mulling over the idea of producing “The Whale” since he produced “Who’s Afraid of Virginia Woolf” last year.
 He came across Samuel Hunter’s script for “The Whale,” and was moved by the idea of finding beauty in the toughest of places.

 Wilson cast his husband, Shad Scott-Wilson, in the leading role of Charlie, a sensitive and witty writing professor who is killing himself with food.
 He weighs 600 pounds and his health is failing, yet Charlie refuses to go the hospital because he doesn’t have health insurance.

 Fearing that the end is near, Charlie reconnects with his estranged daughter, Ellie, played by Central Catholic High School senior Makay Loran.
 Ellie is tough, wicked smart and failing her classes, including English.

 “I’m playing someone my own age, but that’s where the similarities end.
 She is the problem child,” Loran said.